themosis/documentation/installation.md

 4. Install Themosis framework
 -----------------------------

-1. Copy the 2 plugins `themosis-core` and `themosis-datas` to your `wp-content/plugins` directory.
+1. Copy the plugin `themosis` to your `wp-content/plugins` directory.
 2. Copy the theme `themosis-theme` to your `wp-content/themes` directory. **Note:** You can rename the folder to fit your project.
-3. Open your _Terminal_ or _Console_ and navigate to the `themosis-core` plugin.
+3. Open your _Terminal_ or _Console_ and navigate to the `themosis` plugin.
 There is a `composer.json` ready for installing dependencies.
 4. In the _Terminal_ or _Console_, type the following command: `composer update`

 This will load the default dependencies used by the framework.

 > If you want to install other dependencies or libraries, check the [packagist website](https://packagist.org/).

-> Always install the dependencies before trying to activate the `themosis-core` plugin.
+> Always install the dependencies before trying to activate the `themosis` plugin.

 5. Activate the framework
 -------------------------

 1. Simply connect to your WordPress administration.
-Go to the `Plugins` page and activate the `themosis-core` and then the `themosis-datas` plugins.
+Go to the `Plugins` page and activate the `themosis` plugin.
 2. Finally, under the `Appearance>Themes` page, activate your `themosis-theme`.
 3. Visit the public home page and you should see a congratulation message prompting that everything is installed correctly.